syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 Since the DockingManager state persistance feature implemented in such a way that the DockingManager matches the child collection of saved layout with current DockingManager layout internally and loads properly when DockingManager children collection remains same, so when any child collection changes dynamically, it results in an improper layout.

-To save the dynamically added children, you can use dispatcher, but it has some limitations.
-For this case, you can maintain serialized files in application level and deserialize when needed.

 ## Various formats to Save / Load states

-DockingManager allows you to save and load the Dockstates of windows in DockingManager in different format.
+DockingManager allows to save and load the Dockstates of windows in DockingManager in different format.

 Some of the formats are: